Skip to content

 default: 0.5

-The threshold field becomes a value input port.
+The threshold field becomes a Value input port.
 An upstream value.literal or data.pull node can feed it.

 Any node can declare parallel fan-out.
 The runtime splits the input, runs the node per chunk, and merges outputs.
 The node code stays unchanged.